The translation of this document is outdated.

 1) an intermediary service provider does not have actual

-knowledge of illegal activity or information of a service
+knowledge of the illegal activity or information of a service

 2) an intermediary service provider has immediately performed